e0dan/e0dan/README.md

 ## Hello there

-See a little about me

-## About me

-My name is Daniel Marra.
-I live in Volta Redonda - RJ.
+My name is Daniel and I recently turned 18.
-At the moment, I just finished high school and I am studying programming by myself and I play a little guitar.

-I dream of pursuing this career, so I'm dedicating myself and breaking my head of course haha.
-I am working every day to improve my soft skills, I value these skills.

-Last but not least.
-I dream of living abroad.
-I love my homeland, but I want to have that experience.
-That's all for now.
+I was confused about what career to pursue, and after watching some videos on programming and web development, the way that the developers spoke and demonstrated how much they liked what they did, I was delighted.

+Since then I study web development and English every day in a self-taught way in search of becoming a developer too.
+I never really thought about technology, how exciting and fun it is.
+It was love at first sight haha

 ##  Detailed Information

 * **Name**: Daniel Marra
-* **Age**: 17
+* **Age**: 18
 * **Living in**: Volta Redonda - RJ, Brazil
 * **Stack**: *Working on it*
 * **Learning**: HTML - CSS - Javascript